tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

  This is the low-level cryptographic library.

 * **Blockchain Node Connectors** -- Code that connects to the blockchains that the wallet supports.
 This is the library that connects the wallet to live blockchain nodes, where signed transactions from the key manager are sent to the network.

-Remind the class that we have already worked with several wallets already, that contain both of these parts.
+Remind the class that we have already worked with several wallets already that contain both of these parts.

 Ask the class to name a few, such as: